astokes/SynVinQR/README.md

-Any smartphone with a camera, QR reader application, and web browser with connectivity to the coded URLs can be used to identify any bottle of wine by scanning the QR tag without phyically handling bottles to expose the generic and uninformative kit-vintage artwork.
+Any smartphone with a camera, QR reader application, and web browser with connectivity to the coded URLs can be used to identify any bottle of wine by scanning the QR tag without physically handling bottles to expose the generic and uninformative kit-vintage artwork.